 Additional privacy for recipe authors

-We can add your website to our Permanent Private list.
-Recipes imported from your website will be private and only visible to the Plan to Eat user that imported it and cannot be made public or shared in any way.
+If you are a recipe author and would like additional privacy for your content, please let us know by emailing help@plantoeat.com, and we can add your website to our opt-out list.
+Recipes imported from your website will remain permanently private, visible only to the Plan to Eat user who imported them, and cannot be made public or shared in any way.